FelipeZanini/Final-Project/README.md

    - Product(Foreingkey to Product Model): The product associated with the order item.
    - Date added(DateTimeField): The date and time when the order item was added.

+9. **Address Profile:**
+   - User(Foreingkey to AUTH_USER): The user associated with the order.
+   - Address_line(CharField): Indicates the address line one.
+   - City(CharField): Indicates the city of shipping.
+   - Eircode(CharField): Indicates the eircode of shipping.
+   - County(CharField): Indicates the county of shipping.
+   - Phone(CharField): Indicates the eircode of shipping.
+   - Date added(DateTimeField): The date and time when the order item was added.

 </details>
 <hr>